 \subsection{Information Propagation}

-Even we propose a much better solution for global adaptation without source data, intra-domain discrepancy still exists, as previous works \cite{IntraDA,SFDA} indicate.
-Inspired by the intra-domain alignment method \cite{IntraDA}, we first divide the target data into easy and hard splits and then close the intra-domain gap to boost the adaptation performance.
-Contrary to the traditional adversarial mechanism, we borrow a semi-supervised learning scheme by considering the easy split as labeled data and the hard split unlabeled.
+Although we propose a much better solution for global adaptation without source data, intra-domain discrepancy still exists, as previous works \cite{IntraDA,SFDA} indicate.
+To address this issue, we first divide the target data into easy and hard splits and then close the intra-domain gap to boost the adaptation performance.
+Contrary to the traditional adversarial mechanism, we borrow a semi-supervised learning scheme by considering the easy split as labeled data and the hard split as unlabeled.
 The target domain is separated using the entropy ranking strategy as below,